What should child protection agencies consider when working with children whose parent or primary caregiver is incarcerated?

 - How does our child protection agency express and affirm incarcerated parents’ inherent value to their children?

-- What resources and information are given to caseworkers, foster parents, and kinship caregivers to help them understand and navigate the criminal justice system for the children and families they are supporting?
+- What resources and information are given to caseworkers, foster parents, and kinship caregivers to help them understand and navigate the criminal legal system for the children and families they are supporting?10

 - What are our agency’s policies regarding children’s right to spend time with a parent or primary caregiver who is incarcerated?
 How is adherence to — and implementation of — these policies monitored?